Frequently Asked Questions (FAQ)

 If itching recurs frequently or is accompanied by redness, swelling, or scaling, an allergic reaction to the ink may be present.
 In that case, evaluation by a dermatologist is advisable.

-Read more about allergic reactions to tattoos on the complaints page.
+Read more about allergic reactions to tattoos on the 'symptoms' page.

 Do you have any questions? info@tattoosandhealth.com